sukanyagurav/reactjs-interview-questions/README.md

     Finally, this element renders to the DOM using `ReactDOM.render()`.

     Whereas a **component** can be declared in several different ways.
 It can be a class with a `render()` method or it can be defined as a function.
 In either case, it takes props as an input, and returns a JSX tree as the output:
+A component is a reusable, self-contained piece of UI that can contain both markup (rendered elements) and logic (state, behavior).
+Components can be thought of as JavaScript functions or classes that return React elements.
+They are the building blocks of React applications.

+Role: Components allow you to encapsulate UI elements and their behavior, making the code modular and reusable.
+Components can manage their own state, handle events, and interact with other components.
     ```javascript
     const Button = ({ handleLogin }) => (
       <div id={"login-btn"} onClick={handleLogin}>